 You can tell you’ve left the metropolitan Eixample district and arrived in Gràcia when English-menu-touting restaurants and chain stores give way to mom-and-pop joints and hip cafés.
 Lauren Aloise, who organizes Gràcia neighborhood food tours through her company Devour Barcelona, calls it “a place where you might find a tiny 30-year-old neighborhood bar next to a Nordic-inspired organic bakery.”
 Aside from its exciting culinary scene, Gràcia is best known for the Festa Mayor, a Bacchanalian street fair that takes place every August.

-Port Olimpic and Beaches
+Party at Port Olimpic and Beaches

 Whether you’re in the mood for some quiet reading, a hopping party, or a surfing session, Barcelona has a beach for every type of traveler.
 If time is at a premium, though, the scenic beaches and yacht-filled quays at Port Olímpic are a short metro ride away.
 A tranquil place for a daytime stroll, at night the party heats up at discotecas like Mac Arena Mar, an Ibiza-style dance party held right on the beach, and Shoko Restaurant & Lounge Club, where you can drink tropical cocktails late into the evening against the backdrop of the Mediterranean Sea.

-Carrer de les Aigues
+Stroll Carrer de les Aigues

 Despite what you may have heard, the most jaw-dropping views of Barcelona’s skyline aren’t at Park Güell.
 A slice of serenity completely off the tourist track, Carretera de les Aigües is an ancient road that winds around the mountains overlooking the city and the Mediterranean.
 A funicular ride away (hop on the Funicular de Vallvidrera), it’s been converted into more than 20 kilometers of relatively flat pedestrian and bike paths.